drug-design/course/docs/chapters/molecular-similarity.md

 #### Linear Representations of Molecules

-While DNA and proteins have "natural" one-dimensional representations due to their linear nature, this is not true for "small molecules", which may be and usually are branched and possess cyclic moieties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/linear-representations-molecules-66de35c9'><i class='fa fa-play' aria-hidden='true'></i></button>While DNA and proteins have "natural" one-dimensional representations due to their linear nature, this is not true for "small molecules", which may be and usually are branched and possess cyclic moieties.
 Nonetheless a method has been devised to represent molecules in a single dimension: this is illustrated below.
 Molecules are compared by aligning their one-dimensional representations and calculating the overlap of both representations as a similarity measure.
 Note that while in the example below the method seems to be straightforward, in practice ring systems often introduce complexity.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer